-HBO Max Launching May 27th - The Mac Observer
+HBO Max Launching May 27th

 Amongst the range of original content on offer is Love Life, a comedy starring Anna Kendrick, and the Not Too Late Show with Elmo.
 These originals will be available on launch day, with others arriving over summer and fall.

-The archive has more impressive offerings such as Friends (there will also be an unscripted reunion show,) The Big Bang Theory, The West Wing, and Game of Thrones.
+The archive has more impressive offerings such as Friends (there will also be an unscripted reunion show), The Big Bang Theory, The West Wing, and Game of Thrones.
 Furthermore, content from CNN and every DC film will be available along with classics like When Harry Met Sally.

 Kevin Reilly, Chief Content Officer, HBO Max, President, TNT, TBS, and truTV, said: